Where to see the best fall foliage around L.A.

 Fall is a big deal in Oak Glen.
-If you're up for the roughly hour-and-a-half drive (from the Downtown area), you'll be greeted by trees in an array of bright colors.
+If you’re up for the roughly hour-and-a-half drive, you’ll be greeted by trees in an array of bright colors.
 Nestled in the heart of apple country, visitors will also be greeted by the apple harvest from Labor Day Weekend until Thanksgiving.
-Enjoy the fall foliage while sipping on homemade apple cider at local ranches like Riley's Farm.
+Enjoy the fall foliage while sipping on homemade apple cider at local ranches like Riley’s Farm.

 Photograph: Courtesy CC/Flickr/Don Graham